rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 **Overrated:**

 - Reward modeling/preference learning (discussed above).
 - Multi-agent interaction and agent-human interaction.
 This seems like a capability which will be developed by default in slow takeoff and which we don't need in fast takeoff.
+- Agent foundations.
+I'm not sure if anyone is even doing agent foundations anymore, but I'll beat the dead horse regardless.
+My not very confident or well supported intuition is that proving useful things or gaining valuable understanding with this approach is sufficiently unlikely that intellectual resources should be directed elsewhere.

 **Underrated:**